blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 Jews are named after the Kingdom of Judah.
 Kingdom of Israel had Samaria, Galilee and some of Transjordan.
 Kingdom of Judah had Jerusalem.
-Kingdom of Israel was also known as Kingdom of Samaria Kingd
+Kingdom of Israel was also known as Kingdom of Samaria Kingdom of Israel was assimilated by the Neo-Assyrian Empire Kingdom of Israel was assimilated later by the Neo-Babylonian Empire

-Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabic arrived in Palestine after 1st century AD.
+Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabs arrived in Palestine after 1st century AD.

 - Alexander the Great conquered Mesopotamia and the rest of the Roman empire.